Elections in Samoa: Post independence (since 1962)

+Universal suffrage era (since 1991)

-The introduction of Universal Suffrage in 1991 significantly increased women's participation.
+The introduction of universal suffrage in 1991 significantly increased women's participation.
 As a consequence of the vast majority of matai holders being men, few women were enfranchised before 1991.
-HRPP leader and then-prime minister, Tofilau Eti Alesana, stated that his party proposed Universal Suffrage to improve its chances of winning the 1991 election.
+HRPP leader and then-prime minister, Tofilau Eti Alesana, stated that his party proposed universal suffrage to improve its chances of winning the 1991 election.
 The HRPP government also believed that Universal Suffrage would help curb the influence of bribery and treating on election results, arguing that an expanded electoral roll would make it more difficult for candidates to win through this practice.

 The Individual Voters' seats were abolished in 2016, with much of its electorate having switched to the general rolls.
 The seats were replaced with two urban constituencies based in Apia and were primarily designated for voters without ties to traditional villages or who resided on non-customary land in the capital.
 Voters living in Apia who did have ties to a village could enrol to vote in one of the urban constituencies, as long as they had resided in the capital for at least six months.
 The creation of the urban seats was influenced by complaints from Apia residents claiming that urban settlers outside the capital had an overbearing influence over the local constituency results.
 The double-seat constituencies were also abolished, leaving the country with only single-member seats.
 The urban seats were scrapped ahead of the 2021 election.

 During its tenure in government, the HRPP developed a strategy of fielding multiple candidates in constituencies, or having party affiliates run as independents where there was an HRPP incumbent.
 This method allowed voters to vote out unpopular incumbents and replace them with other HRPP members, thereby maintaining the party's parliamentary majority.
 The HRPP's era of dominance came to an end at the 2021 election, after it was unseated by the newly founded Faʻatuatua i le Atua Samoa ua Tasi (FAST) party.

 FAST comprised several former HRPP members, including the-then party leader, Fiamē Naomi Mataʻafa, a former deputy prime minister and the daughter of the first prime minister, Fiamē Mataʻafa Faumuina Mulinuʻu II.
 A significant factor in FAST's success was the party choosing to field one candidate in most constituencies.
 As a result, FAST was able to win many seats due to vote-splitting between many HRPP candidates.
 Prime minister and HRPP leader, Tuilaʻepa Saʻilele Malielegaoi initially refused to concede.

 Following a prolonged constitutional crisis involving a dispute on the women's quota, the Court of Appeal confirmed FAST's victory.
 The ruling ended Malielegaoi's premiership of 22 years, while Mata‘afa became Samoa's first female prime minister.